 Book News

 The text is packed with information, from the geological formation of the mountains, significance to the indigenous people, the coming of white explorers, settlement and the introduction of feral animals.
 It continues through to the declaration of the Grampians National Park, controversy over indigenous place names, and ongoing management.
 The Acclimatisation Society has a lot to answer for with the introduction of hares, foxes, deer and even pigs.
 He also discusses the impacts and damage done by cattle and sheep grazing too.

-Our group even gets a mention in that we added Gariwerd to our name and maintained that change, despite the Kennet Government’s reversal of the use of indigenous names after the process was gazetted and approved by the Place Names Commission.
+Our group even gets a mention in that we added Gariwerd to our name and maintained that change, despite the Kennet Government’s reversal of the use of indigenous names after the process was gazetted and approved … Read the rest

+Book News